ialbert/pypiper/docs/maker.md

-# Pypipe Maker
+# Piper Maker

-Pypiper Maker is an expansion of Pypiper to work more like a Makefile.
+**Piper Maker** is an expansion of Pypiper to work more like a Makefile.

 ## The problem with Pypiper